 An administrator is a natural or legal person who "has control over the provision of a benchmark" (see Article 3(1)(5)).
 Administrators must apply for authorisation from or register with FI.
 The European Securities and Market Authority (ESMA) will maintain a public register of the administrators who have been authorised or registered.

 The application form for authorisation and registration as an administrator is published on FI's website.
 Under certain circumstances, administrators are allowed to continue to provide benchmarks without authorisation or registration during a transitional period.
-All applications for authorisation and registration from existing administrators must have been submitted to FI no later than 1 January 2020.

 A contributor is a natural or legal person who contributes input data for the determination of a benchmark.
 A contributor who is already subject to FI's supervision must comply with requirements regarding for example governance and control.

 For users, the requirement is that a so called supervised entity (a firm under FI's supervision) may use a benchmark provided within the EU if the administrator responsible for the provision is listed in ESMA's public register.
 In order to use a benchmark provided from a third country, the benchmark must be approved for use within the EU and included in ESMA's register.
 Users may be, for example, firms that issue financial instruments or prepare certain credit agreements that refer to an index.
 Users may also include firms that use an index or a combination of indices to measure the performance of investment funds (see Article 3(1)(7)).